agile-learning-institute/mongoSchemaManagerTemplate/README.md

 # mongoSchemaManagerTemplate
 This is the template for using the mongoSchemaManager container.
 You can delete the sections below as you complete each setup.

+- [ ] Update msm bash script

+The [msm bash script](./msm) is used to run various configurations of your database project.
+You will want to replace ``local/test:latest`` with your desired image ``user/name:tag``

+- [ ] Update docker-compose.yaml

+You will want to make a similar adjustment in the docker-compose.yaml file, replacing ``local/test:latest`` with your desired image ``user/name:tag``

+- [ ] Update Dockerfile

+Update the Dockerfile to provide environment variable values for your configuration.
+The commented values are the same as the default values, so if you don't set one that is the value that will be used.

+## Confirm msm configurations

+- [ ] run ``./msm test local`` and confirm that you get a log file ending with ``exited with code 0``
+- [ ] run ``./msm test container`` and confirm that you get a log file ending with ``exited with code 0``

+## Getting Started

+At first, you should start by completing the following steps for one collection at a time.
+This will make configuration errors eaiser to find and correct.

-- [ ] Define your Collections
+- [ ] Define your Collection in the [configurations/collections folder](./configurations/collections/)

-Start by creating a collection configuration json file for each of your collections in the [collections folder](./config/collections/).
-The configuration file name should be the collection name with a ``.json`` extension.
-Collection configuration files must conform to the collection [config-schema.json](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/config-schema.json) schema.
-See the [sample.json](./config/collections/sample.json) configuration file in the collections folder for the simplest possible configuration, and see [collections configuration files](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/REFERENCE.md#collections-configuration-files) in the reference for details.
+You can rename and use the existing [sample.json](./configurations/collections/sample.json) file, for the simplest possible configuration.
+See [collections configuration files](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/REFERENCE.md#collections-configuration-files) in the reference for details.

+- [ ] Build the Schema

+You can use any valid mongodb BSON schema.
+We suggest that you start with a simple schema, with no constraints like enumerators or patterns.

+- [ ] Test your schema using the ``./msm test local`` command to confirm that your schema is valid.

+- [ ] Implement [Custom Types](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/REFERENCE.md#msmtype) in your schema to eaisly add constraints.
+Then test again.

-- [ ] Define Enumerations
+- [ ] Define your [Enumerations](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/REFERENCE.md#enumerations) in the [enumerators.json file](./configurations/enumerators/enumerators.json).

-Every system will have some set of enumerated valid values.
-You should add yours to the [enumerations data file](./config/enumerators/enumerators.json).
-See [Enumerations](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/REFERENCE.md#enumerations) in the reference for details.

-- [ ] Build Schema's
+- [ ] Implement [Enumerated Types](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/REFERENCE.md#msmenums) in your schema, then Test again.

-Now it's time to document your schemas.
-You will create a schema json file for each version of a collection in the schemas folder.
-See [Schema Pre-Processing](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/REFERENCE.md#schema-pre-processing) in the reference for details.
-The file name must be the collectionName-versionNumber where versionNumber is a 3-part scemantic version number.
-See [Collection Version Numbers](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/REFERENCE.md#collection-version-numbers) in the reference for additional context on version numbers.

-- [ ] Creating Test Data
+- [ ] Creat Test Data

-If you want to create a test database with some set of testing data pre-loaded, you will want to create the test data files in the [testData](./config/testData/) folder.
+If you want to create a test database with some set of testing data pre-loaded, you will want to create the test data files in the [testData](./configurations/testData/) folder.
 See [Loading Test Data](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/REFERENCE.md#loading-test-data) in the reference for details.

-- [ ] Update msm bash script

-You will want to edit the [msm bash script](./msm) to provide your database name and other configuration values, as well as container registry names and tags.
+That should get you started.
+See the [official reference](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/REFERENCE.md) on GitHub for more information on how to configure indexes and migrations.

 YOUR README BELOW
 --------------------------------------